zammad/zammad-admin-documentation/manage/knowledge-base.rst

 find more information about roles and permissions :doc:`here <roles/index>`.

-If you want to grant more granular permissions than to global read/edit permissions (e.g. edit permissions only for specific parts of the knowledge base), you can do so by following the steps below:
+If you want to grant more granular permissions than the global read/edit permissions (e.g. edit permissions only for specific parts of the knowledge base), you can do so by following the steps below: